Hi, I'm Kyle Hornby and I'm a Dentist in Kitchener, Ontario.

 Brushing won't always remove the stain.
 Even dental cleanings and polishing may not remove it all.
 Luckily, when you finish Invisalign treatment and the buttons come off, you'll be able to polish up your new smile!

-If you want Invisalign treatment to go as smoothly as possible, you'll need to be wearing your aligners at least 22 hours per day.
+If you want Invisalign treatment to go as smoothly as possible, you'll need to be wearing your aligners at least 22 hours per day according to this London, ON Invisalign provider.
 That's a big undertaking!
 You'll pretty much be wearing the aligners constantly except when you remove them for a quick meal or drink.

 It sounds easy to some, but sticking with the Invisalign program for 18-24 months isn't always a breeze.
 At our Kitchener Dental Office, we generally find that adults do a better job than kids and teens when it comes to the 22 hour per day commitment.